Deep Attention-guided Graph Clustering with Dual Self-supervision: Experiments

-We examined the effectiveness of the heterogeneity-wise and scale-wise fusion (\textbf{H+SWF}) modules by comparing the first and second rows of each dataset in Table \ref{tab: AS}.
-Such comparisons indicate that those modules can typically improve clustering performance.
-For example, on Reuters, the proposed HWF and SWF modules produce a 5.18\% performance improvement on ARI, 1.5\% on F1, 2.41\% on ACC, and 4.41\% on NMI, respectively.
+By comparing the first and second rows of each dataset in Table \ref{tab: AS}, we can observe that HWF can typically improve clustering performance in most cases, validating its effectiveness.
+For example, on Reuters, it produces a 5.01\% performance improvement on ARI, 2.19\% on F1, 2.00\% on ACC, and 4.20\% on NMI.